 Pre-oxygenate the patient with 100% oxygen for 1-2 minutes before applying suction.

-2. What factors indicate the outcome of suctioning was beneficial?
+2. What factors indicate that the outcome of suctioning was beneficial?

 Decreased WOB, sputum removal, improved heart rate, and improved respiratory rate